The Sigma-8 Tension is a Drag: Discussion: is the tension a coincidence?

 Looking forward, there are additional observables in which the DM-DE drag would leave signatures that could be searched for to probe this scenario, if the effects are properly modeled.
 First, as mentioned above, this model shall be applied to the full set of measurements from galaxy lensing surveys, rather than just a prior on $S_8$.
-This will require improved modeling of the DM-DE drag including non-linear clustering.
+This will require improved modeling of the DM-DE drag including non-linear clustering (see e.g. Refs.~\cite{Baldi:2014ica,Baldi:2016zom}).
 Meanwhile, similarly to the case of self-interacting DM~\cite{Tulin:2017ara}, the friction between DM and DE would affect the intrinsic alignment of galaxies.
 Including the DM-DE drag in the formalism of intrinsic alignments (see e.g., Ref.~\cite{Vlah:2019byq}) would allow to use correlations of galaxy shapes to probe this model, distinguishing it from the effects of baryonic physics~\cite{Harvey:2021gbi}.
+In addition, on larger scales, the suppression of the potential wells induced by the drag could lead to an interesting integrated Sachs-Wolfe signal (too small when considering the CMB TT power spectrum due to cosmic variance) but that could be picked-up when cross-correlating with CMB lensing or galaxy distributions.
 Finally, since baryons are unaffected by this interaction, it is expected that DM spirals down and collapses faster than baryons, leaving signatures like modified tidal streams, as well as potentially affecting probes of DM density profiles such as stellar-rotation velocities, and introducing a small velocity bias between DM and baryons that can be searched for in galaxy clustering measurements~\cite{Desjacques:2016bnm} and galaxy clusters~\cite{Anbajagane:2021gfx}.
 Evaluating the scope of these searches and their sensitivity to the DM-DE drag provides very motivated targets for future studies.
+Let us also mention the possibility of extending the model to consider a drag between DE and baryons \cite{Vagnozzi:2019kvw,Jimenez:2020ysu,Ferlito:2022mok}.